 Their link with St Etheldreda, a Saxon Princess, is through the Bishops of Ely, who owned the manor of Hatfield from about 930 until 1538.
 The present church dates from the 13th century, although little remains of the mediaeval building.
 During the 15th century the Tower was constructed by Cardinal Morton and later the Brocket Chapel was added.
 The Salisbury Chapel was built during the 17th century; shortly after the completion of Hatfield House, which stands nearby.

 Finally during the 19th century there was major reconstruction of the Nave and Roof, necessitated by the poor state of the fabric.
 The Tower was restored 20 years ago.

 Over one thousand visitors come to see St Etheldreda’s each year.
-The Church is open all afternoons, from 2pm-5pm, when Hatfield House is open.
-See Hatfield House website for open dates.
+The Church is open all day to visitors on Thursdays, Fridays, Saturdays and Sundays until the end of 2017.

 St Luke’s Church has in fact always been a kind of ‘daughter’ church to St Etheldreda’s.
 The situation started off with graveyards!

 As the graveyard at St Etheldreda’s filled up in the late 19th century, a new area was allocated in what was then New Town.
 St Luke’s was built as a cemetery Chapel of Ease and dedicated in 1887 but within 20 years St Luke’s was consecrated to offer more than just funeral services.
 The New Town became older and was absorbed into the main town of Hatfield.
 So the church is now conveniently placed on the roundabout near the town centre.

 The smallness and simplicity of the St Luke’s church building is a great contrast to the history and beauty of St Etheldreda’s, so it is right that we seek, not to duplicate what is offered in the Parish Church, but to offer something different.